 A borrower who receives early counseling is much more likely to bring the loan current.
 Servicers are strongly encouraged to recommend financial counseling to borrowers and establish working relationships with counseling agencies.
-The servicer should provide to the borrower, before the 45th day of delinquency, HUD publication 2008-5-FHA, Save Your Home: Tips to Avoid Foreclosure, rev January 2014.
+The servicer should provide HUD's publication 2008-5-FHA, Save your Home: Tips to Avoid Foreclosure, rev April 2012 to the borrower, before the account becomes 60 days past due.
 This may not be feasible, however, if the borrower has filed a bankruptcy petition and, in the opinion of the servicer's legal counsel, providing a copy of the pamphlet would be a violation of the bankruptcy stay.
 In such cases, the servicer should keep documentation of this fact in the servicing file.